dpc/stpl/README.md

 ### stpl - Super template library for Rust

-`stpl` is plain-Rust template library.
+`stpl` is a plain-Rust-only template library with some neat properties and features.

 ### Main idea